HansFeddersen/Election_Analysis/README.md

 ## Election-Audit Summary

 - The script is written to work with any election data that follows the same format as the election_results.csv used (Ballot Id, County and Candidate).
-The scrit can be modified to print more results about this elections.
+The script can be modified to print more results about these elections.
 Results such as, candidate outcome on each county or group of two counties.

 **Also, the script can be modified for other elections that have different data structures.
-Examples are as follows:
+Examples are as follows:**

--
+- Elections for city/state/country position (such as senator or president) where you can group the information by county, city and state.
+For this analysis the code should be modified to contain more dictionaries with all the counties that belong to one city and all the cities that belong to one state.
+Then one gets and group the results to have a very delicate analysis of the elections.

+- Elections such as the US presidential election where the candidate that wins the popular vote, does not necessarily wins the election (because each state represents a certain number of electors from the electoral college).
+One can introduce the data of how many electors does each state give and get the outcome of how many electoral votes each of the candidates received.